-- A sump pump setup with a discharge pipe that takes water a safe distance away from the house to avoid recycling the water back towards the basement.
+- A sump pump setup with a discharge pipe takes water safely away from the house to avoid recycling the water back towards the basement.

 If you finish your basement without waterproofing it first, you could find yourself dealing with unforeseeable problems, such as:

-- A sticky feeling generated by humidity in the air.
+- A sticky feeling is generated by humidity in the air.

 - Condensation forming on surfaces.

 - Exposed concrete will show efflorescence or red staining from the breakdown of lime in concrete.